 5. Don’t ignore your neighbors, unless they’re super private.
 While we’re at it, don’t expect super privacy in your own life.
-You may not think you have much in common with the Trump voter up the hill or the sweet couple across the street who believe Jesus is coming this summer, but you do: a power grid, weather, roads, trees, community dogs and so on.
+You may not think you have much in common with the ultra religious couple across the street who believes Jesus is coming this summer, but you do: a power grid, weather, roads, trees, community dogs, and neighborhood friends.

 Neighbors can be your lifeline and security.
 They’re also somehow all-seeing (so put your clothes on).

 If pressed, our neighbors could tell us the hours that different cars have been in our driveway and when our motion-sensor lights clicked on last night.
-This is a skill I haven’t mastered yet…though I just noticed a strange teal pickup at Terry’s right now, so maybe a recessive country-neighbor gene is kicking in.
+This is a skill I haven’t mastered yet…though I just noticed a strange teal pickup over at Terry’s, so maybe a recessive country-neighbor gene is kicking in.

 6. Do listen to your friends when they visit, because they’ll tell you how “peaceful it is out here” and they’re right.
-Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls and plenty of life’s normal stresses, you start every day gazing at big sky and endless trees, spend weekends hiking and just bought a property with a creek running through it that’s full of salamanders.
+Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls, you start every day gazing at big sky and endless trees, spend weekends hiking, and just bought a property with a creek running through it that’s full of salamanders.
 It’s a special kind of peaceful indeed.